pennypack/learn-erlang/src/content/lessons/01-first-module.md

 ## What's Next?

-In **Lesson 2**, we'll dive deeper into pattern matching and explore:
+In **Lesson 2**, we'll explore Erlang's most powerful feature - **pattern matching**!
+You'll learn how to:

-- Advanced list and tuple patterns
+- Match and extract values from lists and tuples
-- Case expressions and if statements
+- Use pattern matching in function heads
-- Variable binding rules
+- Build elegant parsers and data processors
-- Building a message parsing system for our chat server
+- Handle complex data structures

-The foundation you've built here will make everything else much easier to understand!
+The foundation you've built here will make pattern matching much easier to understand!

 ---